-The remediation process is determined by the course director and overseen by the Associate Dean of Academic Affairs or the Assistant Dean for Clinical Education and Curriculum as appropriate.
+The remediation process is determined by the course director and overseen by the Assistant Dean of Curriculum and Assessment (ADCA) or the Assistant Dean of Clinical Education and Curriculum (ADCEC) as appropriate.
 Remediation may require the student to participate in activities such as meeting with the course director/instructor(s), lectures and reviews, self-study of the course materials, laboratory assignments, clinical assignments and/or other assignments.
 Faculty participating in remediation are required to establish defined mechanisms of bi-directional communication with the remediating student.
 This means of communication should be used to offer guidance and assistance to aid the student with their studies as well as to allow the student to communicate a need for assistance or to clarify objectives.
-All assessments pertaining to remediation performance will be reviewed by the ADAA or ADCEC at least one week prior to its administration, and the assessment(s).
-The materials will be reviewed for approval by the ADAA or ADCEC prior to its administration and must be administered for evaluation of the remediating student's performance within three (3) business weeks following the final grade submission.
+All assessments pertaining to remediation performance will be reviewed by the ADCA or ADCEC at least one week prior to its administration, and the assessment(s).
+The materials will be reviewed for approval by the ADCA or ADCEC prior to its administration and must be administered for evaluation of the remediating student's performance within three (3) business weeks following the final grade submission.
 A score of 73% or in accordance with normal assessments, will be required on all remediation assessments to pass remediation.